Skip to main content

 Use a mix of three to five hashtags per post.
 One niche industry tag (like #CornwallRestaurants), one or two location tags (like #Truro or #VisitCornwall), and one or two broader topic tags (like #IndependentBusiness or #FoodPhotography).
 Rotate them between posts so you’re not always hitting the same audience.

-Don't forget geo-tags.
-Tagging your location on every post is arguably more valuable than hashtags now.
-When someone searches for a location on Instagram β say, "Falmouth" or "St Ives" β your content can appear in those results.
-For tourism-dependent businesses across Cornwall, this is essential.
+Don’t forget geo-tags.
+Tagging your location is arguably more valuable than hashtags on Instagram now.
+When someone searches a location like “Falmouth” or “St Ives”, your content can appear there.
+For tourism-dependent businesses in Cornwall, this matters more than chasing influencer marketing deals.

 How Do You Get More Followers Without Buying Them?

-With 50% of Instagram users discovering brands just from scrolling (Hootsuite, 2026), the platform does surface your content to new people β if you give the algorithm reasons to.
-Buying followers is worse than pointless; it actively damages your engagement rate and signals to the algorithm that your content isn't interesting.
+With 50% of people on the app discovering brands just from scrolling (Hootsuite, 2026), the platform does surface your content to new people - if you give the algorithm reasons to.
+Buying followers is worse than pointless; it damages your post engagement and signals to the algorithm that your content isn’t interesting.

 Focus on genuine growth.
-It's slower but actually leads to paying customers.
-Here's what moves the needle:
+It’s slower but it actually helps your business turn followers into paying customers.
+Here’s what moves the needle:

-- Post Reels consistently.
-They're the single fastest way to reach non-followers.
-Even basic 15-second clips showing your product or workspace can get picked up by the algorithm
+• Post Reels consistently.
+They’re the fastest way to reach non-followers.
+Basic 15-second clips of your product or workspace get picked up by the algorithm and surface your Instagram content to a new audience

-- Collaborate.
-Joint posts and shared Reels with other local businesses expose you to each other's audiences.
+• Collaborate.
+Joint posts and shared Reels with other local businesses expose you to each other’s audiences - a softer alternative to influencer marketing.
 A Cornwall bakery and a local coffee roaster doing a collab post?
 Both audiences are interested

-- Cross-promote.
-Add your Instagram handle to your email signature, business cards, website, and in-store signage.
+• Cross-promote.
+Add your Instagram handle to your email signature, business cards, and in-store signage.
 Your existing customers are your warmest potential followers

-- Use Stories features.
-Polls, questions, and quizzes boost engagement signals which tell the algorithm to show your content more widely
+• Lean on Instagram Stories features.
+Polls, questions, and quizzes boost engagement signals that tell the algorithm to show your content more widely

 What Is Instagram NOT Good For?